pabloprd/Cause_of_death_US/README.md

 Dates and years

 Each one of those points of interest was focused on the life expectancy and most common causes of death associated with each feature and subfuture.

+(I was unable to upload the data table because it was too large for the repository to accept)